 Many of the HR best practices we’ll cover today have been around since the beginning of the world of business.
 There are certain principles that are truly foundational and apply across all industries and time periods.
 There are other HR best practices that are newer, and fit a more modern style of work.

-Additionally, we know how the COVID-19 pandemic has changed the way we work and has, in some ways, permanently shifted employee expectations.
-The HR best practices of 2022 need to reflect these changes and get your business prepared to serve the employees of the future.
+The HR best practices of 2023 need to reflect the changes that have happened in recent years and get your business prepared to serve the employees of the future.
 Many of these HR best practices can be made so much easier with an HR software that can automate those tedious tasks and save you hours a week on manual processes.
 We suggest starting with a demo of Eddy.

 HR Practices vs. HR Activities

 So is there a difference between HR practices and HR activities?
 Absolutely there is.
 Think of HR activities like the daily tasks that get completed by you or someone on your team every single day.
 HR activities are checklist items that would fall under the umbrella of a sound HR practice.

 For example, in our list below, we talk about ensuring fair compensation for your employees.
 A task or activity under this practice is running payroll.
 Other common HR activities include conducting employee surveys, writing rejection emails to job candidates, calculating paid time off balances, and tracking employee overtime hours.

 While all of these activities are critical for a business to function properly, they’re just that–activities.
 The practices found on this list embody many of the activities that are completed on a daily or weekly basis.